f5devcentral/f5-velos-training/docs/introduction_new.rst

 For the CX1610 chassis, the system controllers are responsible for providing non-blocking connections and layer 2 switching between the 32 slots within the system.
 The system controllers are star-wired with multiple connections to each slot.
 There are currently two different generations of line cards supported: the BX110 and BX520.
 Each BX110 blade has one 100Gb backplane connection to each system controller (200Gb total).
 The picture below shows the backplane interconnections of a fully populated 32 slot CX1610 chassis with 32 BX110 blades installed.

+.. note:: BX110 support in the CX1610 chassis is a future item as is mixing of blade types in the same chassis.

 .. image:: images/velos_introduction/bx110cx1610.png
   :align: center
   :scale: 70%